kodapan/open-data/_posts/2016-12-14-installing.md

 # Remove template posts

 Remove all `.md`-files in the directory `_posts`, either online at GitHub or on your local machine repository, e.g. using `git rm _posts/*.md` in a terminal in your project path.
-Commit and push.
+Commit and push, e.g. using `git commit -m "Removed old template posts` and `git push` in a terminal in your project path.